Welcome to Computational Mathematics

 - the development and maintenance of mathematical software, and

 - the effects of modern developments in computer architectures and networks

-Until recently, models and the corresponding software tools were primarily developed by practitioners in the application area (for example, by engineers, scientists, finance graduates).
-Because of the growing complexity of the models and the exploding power of computers, however, there is now a significant demand for specialists who thoroughly understand the theoretical issues in computational mathematics.
-These specialists must be able to design new algorithms which cope with the computational demands of the simulations, and to develop robust software to implement these algorithms.
+In the early days, these numerical methods and models and the corresponding software tools were primarily developed by practitioners in the application area (for example, by engineers, scientists, finance graduates).
+Because of the growing complexity of the methods and models and the exploding power of computers, there is now a great demand for specialists who thoroughly understand the theoretical and practical issues in computational mathematics.
+These specialists must be able to design new algorithms which cope with the computational demands, and to develop robust software to implement these algorithms.

-Computational Mathematics at the University of Waterloo is an innovative, multidisciplinary program whose focus lies in the intersection of mathematics and computer science.
-Students in the program are exposed to a range of theme areas within the discipline - selecting two areas for further specialization - and learn one area of application.
-Graduates of the program will be able to deploy effectively a wide range of mathematical and computational techniques to solve large problems in science, industry and commerce; to develop, enhance and maintain the relevant software tools; and to communicate results of complex modeling and simulation to end-users.
+Computational Mathematics at the University of Waterloo is an innovative, multidisciplinary program whose focus lies in the intersection of mathematics, statistics and computer science.
+Students in the program are exposed to a range of theme areas within the discipline and learn an area of application.
+Graduates of the program will be able to deploy effectively a wide range of mathematical, statistical and computational techniques to solve large problems in science, industry, big data and commerce; to develop, enhance and maintain the relevant software tools; and to communicate results of complex methods and models to end-users.